 Practical Applications: Pupillary light response tests when paired with functional data methods, may provide an objective measure of recent cannabis use that is robust to tolerance effects.
 As such, this measure may help to address public health concerns around recent cannabis use, roadside safety and occupational injury prevention.

+KEYWORDS: Functional data analysis, pupillary light reflex,

 INTRODUCTION:

 According to the National Survey on Drug Use and Health, the rates of cannabis consumption have increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1% from 2002 to 2017, respectively [1].
 Along with increases in consumption, there have been increases in cannabis-involved motor vehicle fatalities from 9.0% in 2000 to 21.5% in 2018 [2].
 Additionally, cannabis consumption at or before work is of concern to employers with regards to risk of occupational injury; however, the research on this association is mixed [3, 4] with temporality of exposure being a major limitation of the extant literature.
 An objective, easy to obtain biomarker of recent cannabis use may be of value in field assessments, particularly in the context of investigation of motor vehicle crashes and occupational incidents.